 Sandy Hook is a recurved spit, ranging in width from several hundred feet in the southern portion to approximately a mile in the north.
-It is continually changing because of the northward-moving littoral current on the ocean side and the tidal action in the bay.
+It is continually changing because of waves and the northward-moving littoral drift of sand on the ocean side and storm waves plus tidal action in the bay.
 The central portion of the peninsula is the most stable, and the northern area is a zone of active beach accretion.
 The narrow southern strip is the site of the most severe wave erosion.
 Over the years Sandy Hook has been alternately attached to and separated from the mainland.
-Since about the turn of the century it has been connected to the barrier bar ending at Monmouth Beach, but there have been at least four ocean breaches of the this portion of the sand spit.
-The last major breach occurred in 1982.
-Over \$12 million were spent in beach nourishment and other corrective measures.
+Since about the turn of the century it has been connected to the barrier bar ending at Monmouth Beach, but the ocean has overwashed this portion of the sand spit at least four times.
+The last major occurrence was in 1982.
+Over \$14.5 million was spent in beach nourishment and other corrective measures between 1982 and 1984.

 Although major storms can cause considerable and costly damage, they are not the primary source of shoreline erosion.
-Littoral drift and recurring coastal storms of a lesser magnitude are continually modifying the beaches in the critical zone, making the periodic replenishment of the beaches an ongoing requirement.
-In 1984 such a storm eroded a portion of the critical zone, which was rehabilitated at a cost of \$2.5 million.
-There has been no beach replenishment since 1984.
+Diminished littoral drift and frequent coastal storms of a lesser magnitude are continually modifying the beaches in the critical zone, making the periodic replenishment of the beaches an ongoing requirement.

 Several natural features of Sandy Hook aid in the perpetuation of this barrier beach system.
 The primary dune system protects the grasslands, shrublands, and woodlands from overwash and flooding during most storms.
 The park contains approximately 100 acres of saltwater and freshwater marshes.
 The highly productive salt marshes function as the basis of the food chain in the estuarine system.
 The fragile freshwater marshes are important in restoring and maintaining the groundwater aquifers.
 These marshes provide habitat for a variety of wildlife, especially waterfowl and shorebirds, and are critical to their continued presence.
+Several threatened or endangered species, including the piping plover, least tern, and black skimmer, nest on Sandy Hook.
+(The piping plover is listed as threatened by the U.S. Fish and Wildlife Service and as endangered by the New Jersey Department of Environmental Protection; the other two species are on the federal endangered species list.)
 About 53 acres of heathland are located in the east-central portion of Sandy Hook.
 Beach heather dominates this community, which also includes grasses and thickets of bayberry, beach plum, sumac, and other shrub species.
-The 284-acre holly forest is rare along the northeast coast.
+The 284-acre holly forest is rare along the northeast coast and is considered significant because it is the largest natural stand of holly this far north on the coast.
+National natural landmark status is being considered.

 The installations at Fort Hancock, which cover the northern half of Sandy Hook, were part of the New York harbor defenses from the 1890s through World War II.
 In addition to defense, the fort and other parts of Sandy Hook were used for military training and as a proving ground, an ordnance depot, a summer camp for the National Guard, and a reserve encampment.
 From 1935 to 1943 Sandy Hook was used as a test area for newly developed radar equipment.
-Shortly before and during World War II, it was used as the site to train coastal defense units that would be stationed throughout the world.
-During World War II Fort Hancock became the headquarters for the protection of Long Island and New Jersey beaches.
+Shortly before and during World War II, it was used as the site to train coastal defense units to be stationed throughout the world.
+During World War II Fort

+Hancock became the headquarters for the protection of New York and New Jersey metropolitan area and New York Harbor.
 In 1943 the garrison was reduced in size but the fort continued to defend the New York area against air attack.